scipy-conference/scipy_proceedings/papers/jacob_montiel/jacob_montiel.rst

 In this paper, we provide a brief overview of machine learning for data streams.
 Stream learning is an alternative to standard batch learning in dynamic environments where data is continuously generated (potentially infinite) and data is non-stationary but evolves (concept drift).
 We present examples of applications and describe the challenges and requirements of machine learning techniques to be used on streaming data effectively and efficiently.

-We also describe ``scikit-multiflow``, an open-source machine learning library for data streams in Python.
+We describe scikit-multiflow, an open-source machine learning library for data streams in Python.
 The design of scikit-multiflow is based on two principles: to be easy to design and run experiments, and to be easy to extend and modify existing methods.
 We provide a quick overview of the core elements of scikit-multiflow and show how it can be used for the tasks of classification and drift detection.